Mental Health Check-ins for Law Enforcement Officers

 Wellness checks are not fitness-for-duty evaluations or used to screen for mental health disorders.
 They are completely confidential and do not trigger a report.

 Some law enforcement organizations find that doing these wellness checks as part of a complete wellness program is most effective.
-Wellness checks conducted off-site are a better alternative than those on-site because they promote a more comfortable, safe environment.
+Wellness checks conducted off-site promote a more comfortable, safe environment.
+The fewer on-site meetings she can have, the better.

 A Note from Jada